 Les Paul and Epiphone hit the first note of a musical revolution

 Every March, Epiphone celebrates the anniversary of Mr. Les Paul's first masterpiece, "The Log"--a solid body guitar that he built from Epiphone and Gibson guitar parts at the Epiphone factory in New York City in 1940.
 To a younger generation, The Log looks more like a piece of folk art than a revolutionary instrument.
-And although we now know Les was not alone in imagining--or building--a solid body guitar, it was Les who fully imagined the practical uses of an electric guitar that could not only sustain for days but was light, compact, easy to carry, sleek, easy to play, and could be heard for miles.
+And although we now know Les was not alone in imagining--or building--a solid body guitar, it was Les who fully envisioned the practical uses of an electric guitar that could not only "sustain for days" (as he liked to say) but was light, compact, easy to carry, sleek, easy to play, and could be heard for miles.
 Les would cut many hits with The Log as well as other similarly rough-hewn versions.
 Today, the original resides at the Country Music Hall of Fame, a fitting place for an artist who identified with country music fans as much as he did jazz fans.

 Les was a dynamo of energy in his lifetime--arranging, inventing, and breathing music.
 There doesn't seem to be a single big moment in 20th century pop music culture that he did not participate in or help spark

-One look at Les' "Log" guitar and you'd see he was not a craftsman by nature.
-But he taught himself to become a luthier--albeit a practical one--while working at night at the Epiphone factory on 14th street, sometimes accompanied by founder Epi Stathopoulo.
+One look at Les' "Log" guitar is evidence enough that Mr. Paul was not a craftsman by nature.
+But he taught himself to become a luthier--albeit a practical one--while working at night at the Epiphone factory on 14th Street in New York, sometimes accompanied by founder Epi Stathopoulo.
 The solid body instrument he dreamed, sketched, sawed, and pieced together at Epiphone would be the only tool he needed to become a household name in the 1950s.
 And today "The Log" continues to influence modern music and the do-it-yourself spirit of rock 'n' roll.

-Leo Fender's inventions--made to break and be put back together--were revolutionary.
-But unlike Leo, Les was a musician, a colleague of Django Reinhardt, Freddie Green, and Charlie Christian, as well as Paul Bigsby and grand archtop makers John D'Angelico and Charles Stromberg.
-Les might have seemed like a wizard to the outside world, but to these fellow inventors, Les was also an outstanding entertainer.
+Unlike Leo Fender (with whom Les was close friends), Les Paul was a working musician, a colleague of Django Reinhardt, Freddie Green, and Charlie Christian, as well as Paul Bigsby and grand archtop makers John D'Angelico and Charles Stromberg.
+Les might have seemed like a wizard to the outside world, but to fellow players and inventors, Les was also an outstanding entertainer.
 And nothing--including electrocution, car wrecks, or world war--could stop him for long.

 The Wizard of Waukesha